 Confusion and altered reality

 Withdrawal symptoms begin between 6 and 36 hours after stopping the drug although the use of Narcan will cause symptoms of withdrawal to begin much more quickly.
-There are many medical complications that can develop during withdrawal from heroin and Fentanyl, which is why no one should withdraw from the drug unless they are under medical supervision.
+There are many medical complications that can develop during withdrawal from Fentanyl, which is why no one should withdraw from the drug unless they are under medical supervision.
 Symptoms begin to subside after the first one or two days after discontinuing the drugs.

 Anyone who is addicted to heroin or Fentanyl should enter an inpatient rehabilitation program in order to break free of their addiction.
 Trained counselors and medical staff are available to assist the addict with the discomfort of withdrawal which can be severe.
 An inpatient treatment center will provide the addict with the tools necessary to get clean and stay clean even after they return home.